 For those planning to continue their education, pursuing a master's degree with a thesis creates a baseline of research that can be continued at the PhD level.

-For official master's degree program requirements, refer to Georgia Tech's course catalog.
+For official master's degree program requirements, refer to the Graduate Student Services Office site.

 Areas of Study